ejconlon/digits/README.md

     make gen

-and you can generate the report with
+and with LaTeX installed you can generate the report with

     make report-gen